sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ### Aggregate

 By default all Entities are considered to be aggregate roots, but you can use `!aggregateRoot` to specify that the Entity is part of an aggregate and not the root of it.
 The default values for `cascade` and `fetch` features take the aggregate into account.

-Read more about the example below in the Domain-Driven Design book, page 134.

 ~~~
 Entity PurchaseOrder {